Scrabble: National versions

 Versions of the game have been released in several other languages.

 The game was called Alfapet when it was introduced in Sweden in 1954, but since the mid-1990s, the game has also been known as Scrabble in Sweden.
 Alfapet is now another crossword game, developed by the owners of the name Alfapet.
 A Russian version is called Erudit.
+A Hebrew version is called Shabets Na (שבץ נא).
 Versions have been prepared for Dakotah, Haitian Creole, Dakelh (Carrier language), and Tuvan.

 For languages with digraphs counted as single letters, such as Welsh and Hungarian, the game features separate tiles for those digraphs.

 An Irish-language version of Scrabble was published by Glór na nGael in 2010.
 The previous year the same organisation published the Junior version of the game and two years later it republished Junior Scrabble using a two-sided (and two skill level) board.

-Television game show versions
+Television game show version

 In 1987, a board game was released by Selchow & Righter, based on the game show hosted by Chuck Woolery that aired on NBC from 1984 to 1990 (and for five months in 1993).
 Billed as the "Official Home Version" of the game show (or officially as the "TV Scrabble Home Game"), gameplay bears more resemblance to the game show than it does to a traditional Scrabble game, although it does utilize a traditional Scrabble gameboard in play.

-On September 17, 2011, a new game show based on Scrabble, called Scrabble Showdown, debuted on The Hub with Justin "Kredible" Willman as the host of the program.
-Each week, teams play various activities based on the board game in order to win big prizes including a trip to anywhere from around the world.